Service Terms and Conditions

 The form will depend on the parcel carrier you choose for the delivery.
 If you’re using your country’s national postal service – please let us know in advance so we can send you an additional UK Customs form to complete, which would then expedite the clearance of the parcel through UK Customs.

 In the event UK customs applies an import duty with taxes, we will contact the customer by email and ask them what they would like us to do.
 If we decline, it will result in the parcel being returned to the sender.
-If the customer asks us to accept the import duties and taxes, these will be added to the final invoice for the service.
-There is a limit to how much import duties and taxes we can pay upfront with a cap of £200.
+The payment of UK Import VAT is the customer’s responsibility, however we will complete and submit a refund request on customer’s behalf after the lens is sent back, we charge £10 for this service.

 Our standard full-service price covers what is listed on our FULL SERVICE page.